Choose your settings

 Why pay off your mortgage faster?

-1. You could save a lot of money in the long run.
-Every dollar that you pay towards the principal will reduce your mortgage balance—and this lowers the amount used to calculate interest over the life of your loan.
+1. You could save money in the long run.
+Every dollar that you pay towards the principal will reduce your mortgage balance—and this means you pay less interest.

-2. You could become "mortgage-free" sooner.
+2. You could become “mortgage-free” sooner.
 For many people, mortgage payments are the biggest expense in their budget.
-Paying off your loan a few years early will give you more financial freedom.
+Paying off your mortgage a few years early could give you more financial freedom.

 3. You could increase the equity in your property.
 Equity is the portion of your property that belongs to you, either because it has increased in value or because you’ve paid off that portion—or both!
 If you need financing for other things down the road, you can use your equity as leverage to get better loan conditions.